mishramann/OOps/oops/Readme.md

 OOps - Object and class
 Four principles of OOps

-1. Encapsulation -Buundling of data and method into a single unit called class. hide the thing which thing user not want to see anyone.
+1. Encapsulation -Bundling of data and method into a single unit called class. hide the thing which we not want to see anyone.
 2. Inheritance - child class inherit the property of parent class.
 3. Polymorphism - make a various class implement through parents and acces them with object by reference to the parent class
 4. Abstraction - hiding implementation details